 See What is Seen Where for a short summary of what is on display in the various buildings of the Berlin State Museums,

 Special Exhibitions in the Neue Nationalgalerie in Berlin

 The three large exhibitions on display at the reopening of the Neue Nationalgalerie on 22 August 2021 are:

-- Die Kunst der Gesellschaft / The Art of Society, 1900-1945 — a large exhibition of 250 works that run until 2 July 2022.
-It will be followed in 2023 by an exhibition on the art of an ideologically divided nation (and world) in the second half of the twentieth century.
+- Die Kunst der Gesellschaft / The Art of Society, 1900-1945 — a large exhibition of 250 works that runs until 2 July 2023.
+It will be followed in September 2023 by an exhibition on the art of an ideologically divided nation (and world) in the second half of the twentieth century.

 - Alexander Calder.
 Minimal / Maximal — sculptures and mobiles by the American artist closely associated with the Neue Nationalgalerie — until 13 February 2022.

 - Rosa Barba, In a Perpetual Now — graphic, cinematic, and sculptural works by a Berlin artist — until 13 February 2022.

 Die Kunst der Gesellschaft / Art of Society, 1900-1945